HistoriaOffical/historia/historia-docs/masternode-setup-windows.md

 It should be noted in that this is a basic guide for Windows that does not take into account, security.
 The following is a hot wallet setup and is not recommended because of security issues.
 This is basic guide, please use at your own risk.

-Please update your wallet - https://github.com/HistoriaOffical/historia/releases/tag/0.16.2.0
+Please update your wallet - https://github.com/HistoriaOffical/historia/releases/tag/0.16.1.1

 This guide assumes you are setting up a single masternode for the first time.
 You will need:

 * 100 Historia
-* A wallet to store your Historia, masternodes MUST use 0.16.2.0
+* A wallet to store your Historia, masternodes MUST use 0.16.1.1
 * A Windows 10 instance.
-* Since we are assume this is home network, TCP Port 10101 and 4001 need to be publicly open on the Internet.
-This normally requires Port Forwarding on your router, which is out of scope for this document.
-Search Google.
-Also, when asked to allow firewall access by Windows, on any of the steps below, please select Allow.
+* Since we are assume this is home network, TCP Port 10101 and 4001 need to be publicly open via a port forward to the Internet.

 ## Install Historia Windows Wallet ##
-You MUST use Historia 0.16.2.0, otherwise this process will fail. https://github.com/HistoriaOffical/historia/releases/tag/0.16.2.0
+You MUST use Historia 0.16.1.1, otherwise this process will fail. https://github.com/HistoriaOffical/historia/releases/tag/0.16.1.1

 Download the correct Windows Historia setup file from the previous URL.
 Once downloaded, run the Historia installer and install the Historia wallet.
 Open the wallet and let the blockchain sync completely.